 Keeps rubber door and window seals from drying out and sealing well.

-Instead of oily and greasy Armor All, we highly recommend Aerospace 303.
+Instead of Armor All, I highly recommend Aerospace 303.
 If you want the best protectant available for your dashboard look no further.

 This high quality interior protectant helps protect your interior surfaces from harmful UV rays which are the main culprit causing premature cracking and discoloration of plastics, rubber, and vinyl.